-3.2.2 Extrusion
+1.3.2.3 Extrusion

-The final roof partition is transformed into a 3D building mesh using extrusion (fourth step Figure 6).
-This is done by exploiting the topological information that is available in the the DCEL of the roof partition, as illustrated in Figure 7.
+The final roof-partition is transformed into a 3D building mesh using extrusion.
+This is done by exploiting the topological information that is available in the the DCEL of the roof-partition, as illustrated in Figure 1.8.
 Notice that the building mesh consists of three types of faces, ie the floor, the roof and the wall faces.
-These are generated from the roof partition in separate procedures.
+These are generated from the roof-partition in separate procedures.

-- floor face The geometry of the floor face consists of the edges in the roof partition that are incident to the exterior to the footprint.
+- floor face The geometry of the floor face consists of the edges in the roof-partition that are incident to the exterior to the footprint.
 The elevation of the floor face can either be set to the lowest ground point around the building, or if a terrain mesh is available it can be made exactly fitting with the terrain by computing the intersection with that terrain mesh and setting the vertex elevations accordingly. - wall faces These are vertical faces that connect the floor face with the roof faces.
-They are extruded from the edges in the roof partition that have two incident roof parts.
-Depending on the plane configuration of the incident roof parts an edge is extruded differently.
-Figure 8b shows a few possible cases (there are more).
-Notice that an edge can generate 0 (if the incident plane intersect exactly at the edge), 1 or 2 wall faces.
-Also notice that the order of the vertices of a wall face (so that they are oriented counter-clockwise around the face normal that points to the exterior of the mesh) is completely determined by the plane configuration case at the edge.
+They are extruded from the edges in the roof-partition that have one or two incident roof parts.
+Depending on the plane